charlesxiong/algo-ds/README.md

 # Algorithms and Data Structures

-This repository contains most basic algorithms and data structures using generic method implemenation in c , which provides unit testing , functional and time complexity tests for them to guarantee that there are less obvious bugs  .
+This repository contains most basic algorithms and data structures using generic method implementation in c , which provides unit testing , functional and time complexity tests to guarantee that there are less obvious bugs  .

 ## Introduction
 There are a lot of useful references for the implementations .
 Here is the reference list which helps me a lot .